hedzr/is/README.md

 }
 ```

-> some packages has stayed in progress so the above codes is just a skeleton.
+> some packages has stayed in progress so the above codes is just a skeleton (from go-socketlib/_examples/new-loop/main.go/v1).